 FILS Nonce element

-The FILS Nonce element is used for exchanging an additional source of randomness in anthe FILS authentication exchange .
+The FILS Nonce element is used for exchanging an additional source of randomness in anthe FILS authentication exchange or an encrypted (Re)Association Request/Response frame exchange(#269).
 The format of the FILS Nonce element is shown in Figure 9-767 (FILS Nonce element format).